PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ## Managing my plan

-To cancel, upgrade or downgrade your plan, open your [workspaces billing settings](https://pipedream.com/settings/billing?rtsbp=1) in the Pipedream dashboard.
+To cancel, upgrade or downgrade your plan, open the [pricing page](https://pipedream.com/pricing).

-Then click on the **Manage Plan** button to change your plan.
+To update your billing details, like email addresses for  **Manage Billing Information** button to change your plan.
 Within this portal you can cancel, upgrade or downgrade your plan at any time.

 ### Upgrading behavior